peterpeterparker/daviddalbusco.com/src/blog/getting-started-with-the-internet-computer-web-hosting.md

 Anyway and fortunately, contributor [MioQuispe](https://github.com/MioQuispe) has created a CLI, [create-ic-app](https://github.com/MioQuispe/create-ic-app), which provides different flavor of starter kits.

-If you are using [Rollup](https://rollupjs.org/), as we do through [Stencil](https://stenciljs.com/), you can also check our repo (see [stencil.config.ts](https://github.com/deckgo/deckdeckgo/blob/feat/internet-computer/studio/stencil.config.ts) and [ic.config.ts](https://github.com/deckgo/deckdeckgo/blob/feat/internet-computer/studio/ic.config.ts)).
+If you are using [Rollup](https://rollupjs.org/), as we do through [Stencil](https://stenciljs.com/), you can also check our repo (see [stencil.config.ts](https://github.com/deckgo/deckdeckgo/blob/main/providers/ic/stencil.config.ts) and [dfx.config.ts](https://github.com/deckgo/deckdeckgo/blob/main/providers/ic/dfx.config.ts)).

 *****

-### Mo’ JS Chunks, Mo’ Problems
+### Deployment

-According to my tests, an Internet Computer's canister is currently not well suited for modern JavaScript app bundles split in multiple chunks.
+At first, I had the feeling the Internet Computer's was not really well suited for JavaScript bundles split in multiple chunks (ES modules) but, I was wrong.

-It gives me the feeling it excepts the application to be provided with one or two resources top, a `main.js` and `vendor.js`, and thus for following reasons:
+After some iterations, I solved my issues and answered my questions.

 *****

 #### Cost Of Upload

-Uploading assets to a canister takes time and costs too.
+Uploading assets to a canister takes time and costs.
 Each resource is process and deploy in exchange for a few cycles.

 I did not find or get how these are calculated but, it seems that the amount of operations, of files transfer, has a bigger impact on the related costs than the size.

-For example, uploading 10 JS files of 1kb seems to cost more than uploading 1 file of 10 kb.
+Being said, it's my observation, this might be incorrect.

-In addition, as each assets is analyzed and processed, it takes a few seconds to upload one resource.
+Each asset is analyzed and processed, it takes a few seconds to upload one resource.

 A hash is created for every uploaded assets and, if no changes are detected, files will not be analyzed and imported again.
+Therefore, the very first upload needs more resources than those who will follow.

-Nevertheless, I let you picture what it meant when I first tried to upload our application which contains >290 JavaScript chunks and >1'000 SVG images!
+Nevertheless, I let you picture what it meant when I first tried to upload our application which contains >290 JavaScript chunks and >1'000 SVG images 🤪.

+Anyway, I ultimately  managed to set up my project for the best.
+I notably removed all unused SVG (<100 are actually used) and other resources such as `.map`.

+I also observed more in details the cost of uploading these >290 JS chunks, which weight for the most only a couple of thousands bytes, and noticed that the related cost  was actually low.

+If I get it right, according [documentation](https://sdk.dfinity.org/docs/developers-guide/computation-and-storage-costs.html), the 0.013 tera Cycles which were debited from my account for such operation actually represent less than $0.02.

 *****